 Public liability insurance: This is the most important type of insurance for meditation teachers.
-It covers you against legal fees in the event that someone is injured in your class. .
+It covers you against legal fees if someone is injured in your class. .

 Income protection: Covers you as a meditation teacher if you yourself become ill and are unable to work.

 Business equipment insurance: This could be essential or unessential depending on the amount you’ve invested in your set-up.
-Essentially it covers you against damaged or stolen equipment.
+It covers you against damaged or stolen equipment.

-Property insurance: If you own your meditation studio o you will want property insurance to protect you against theft, fires, floods and other possible events.
+Property insurance: If you own your meditation studio you will want property insurance to protect you against theft, fires, floods and other events.

 Employer’s liability insurance: If you own a meditation studio, and you employ other people, you will need employer’s liability insurance.
 This is coverage against compensating employees who are injured or ill as a result of work.

 4: I’m teaching mindfulness / meditation at a gym.
 Do I still need insurance?

 It is imperative to check the terms under which you work at the gym.
 I would recommend getting a written record of the terms of your relationship with the gym, including a record of insurance policies.
 Do not simply presume that you are covered by the gym.
 This could be a very costly mistake.